-Who is a Juvenile?
+Who is a juvenile?

 What happens when a juvenile is arrested?

-One thing that may occur is that you can receive a station adjustment.
+One thing that may occur is that a youth can receive a station adjustment.
 A station adjustment means that the police make a record of an arrest, but do not refer the case to Juvenile Court.
 Instead, the minor is released to his or her parents or guardian.
 Illinois law limits the number of station adjustments that a minor can receive before the minor must be referred to court.

 What happens when a minor is arrested and the case is referred to court?

 The youth officer will call the Juvenile Temporary Detention Center.
 A point system is used to determine if a minor must be held in detention before his or her first court appearance.
 The point system takes into account the seriousness of the charge and the minor’s history of delinquency.
 If the minor doesn’t score “high”, then he or she is sent home with an order to appear in court on a certain date.

 What happens at a detention hearing?

 If the minor is held in custody upon arrest there must be a detention hearing within 40 hours.
 First, the judge will determine whether there is probable cause to believe the minor has committed a crime.
 If there is a finding of probable cause, the judge will proceed to the detention hearing and decide whether to release the minor or hold them in custody at the Juvenile Temporary Detention Center pending trial.
 The judge can release a minor with conditions such as electronic monitoring or home confinement, or order that the minor be placed in a shelter awaiting trial.
 In making the decision to release or not, the court considers the minor’s history of delinquency, seriousness of the alleged offense, previous failures to appear in court, and the availability of alternatives to detention.